DAPHNES IN BELLEVUE, WASHINGTON

 Well, hello, Daphne!
 With intensely fragrant flowers that start to bloom in winter, these shrubs have a way of making us feel better about the world.
 All Daphnes are perennial shrubs that do great in cool weather.
 While daphnes begin blooming in late winter/early spring, some varieties will deliver another flush of blooms well into autumn.

 Daphnes are broadleaf evergreen shrubs native to China and Japan.
 Luckily for us, they do great in USDA zones 7-9.

 Super-fragrant flowers come in clusters that range from white to pink to red flowers with creamy pink throats.
 Leaves can be solid green or green with gold margins.
-Most daphnes grow about 4 feet high; though they can reach up to 10 feet.
+Most daphnes grow about 4 feet high; though they can reach up to 10 feet at maturity.

 Daphnes need rich soil, dappled sunlight, light moisture and protection from harsh winds.
 Winter daphnes (Daphne 'odora') should be well-mulched year round to prevent drying out during summer, and to protect the roots in the winter when temperatures reach freezing.
 All daphnes need excellent drainage.
 Light needs vary by variety.
 Be sure to check plant tags before choosing.